halimgambit/A.V.A.T.A.R-plugin-Radio/README.md

 - This plugin is an add-on for the [A.V.A.T.A.R](https://avatar-home-automation.github.io/docs) framework.

-- 🎧 📻 Commandes vocales (standard)
+- 🎧 📻 Commandes vocales (standard):

 mets la radio,
 lance la radio,
 joue la radio,